 Still not sold yet?
 Well, let’s just make it even more interesting.
 Cut the amount of mayo by half, add some plain yogurt, a bit of dill and spring onions, and there you have it.
 Forget about store-bought salads drenched in heavy dressing, this homemade salad is the best you can every get.

-How do you make deviled egg potato salad with salmon?
+How TO make deviled egg potato salad with salmon

 Now, there are two ways of cooking the potatoes: either boil them in their skin, or peel it off, cube them, and then boil them.
 If you go by the first method, the cooking time is a bit longer.
 But it’s the way I highly recommend.
 When you boil the potatoes in their skin, they are less breakable and mushy, and can hold their shape better in the salad.